faudio/faudio/doc/Error handling.md

 ## Setting up the log handler {#id30965}

 By default, *faudio* discards all incoming log messages.
-To set a different behaviour, use one of the setup functions in [Doremir.AudioEngine][dae].
+To set a different behaviour, use one of the setup functions in [Fa.Fa](@ref FaFa).
 Typically you want to set the log handler to write to a file, or pass them to a custom handler function.

 ## Adding log entries {#id10103}

 Non-recoverable errors are always logged.
-The user can add recoverable errors to the log using @ref fa_audio_engine_log.
+The user can add recoverable errors to the log using @ref fa_fa_log.
 Typically, this function is used with
 @ref fa_check, as in:

 ~~~